| Title: | A Minimalist Web Framework for R |

 Middleware$clone(deep = FALSE)

-Whether to make a deep clone.
+deepWhether to make a deep clone.

-instance by calling the top-level
+Create a Beakr instance by calling the top-level

-is not supplied, a random name
+newBeakr() function.
+If name is not supplied, a random name

 will be assigned.

-instance will then begin a pipeline of separate middleware
+This Beakr instance will then begin a pipeline of separate middleware

 steps for routing, serving files and handling errors.
 The pipeline will

-end with the listen()
+end with the listen() function.

-newBeakr(name = NULL)
+newBeakr(name = NULL)newBeakr(name = NULL)

 name |